Recycle society, Edo city

 To close

 However, it is not yet.
-If you are interested in the policy in the Edo era, you can touch on some tips about it here.
-And there is also a main page about the era with another article about old Japanese fashion.
+If you are interested in the political theory of the Edo era, you can find some tips there.